4 New Rules for Entrepreneurs in 2022 - Nokristart

 1. Create a business plan

-What's the same: You still need to write a business plan, says Frank LaMonaca, a small business consultant with SCORE in Westerly, Rhode Island.
-A business plan usually includes how much your product or service will cost, how you will sell it, and how much money you need.
+What's the same?
+You still need to write a business plan, says Frank LaMonaca, a small business consultant with SCORE in Westerly, Rhode Island.
+A business plan usually includes the cost of your product or service, how you will sell it, and how much money you need.

 What's different: Your online strategy should be front and center.
 Are you ready to connect with customers via video chat?
 How is your website linked?
 Are you effective at marketing yourself on social media?
 According to LaMonaca, the past 18 months have proven how relevant these questions are to today's startups.